microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

 - listen to network status change notification to dynamically enable or disable the secondary interface

-DualSTA_SampleTool show how to use a secondary interface in a best-effort basis: it prioritizes sending data over the primary interface as soon as possible and over the best interface as possible.
+MultipathLatencyAnalyzer show how to use a secondary interface in a best-effort basis: it prioritizes sending data over the primary interface as soon as possible and over the best interface as possible.
 A secondary interface is used whenever possible and is dynamically updated when the network status changes.